botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Subtly Invalid Login

->***Identify*** that the login page is not protected by brute force attack, and no IP block or timeout enforced for invalid username or passsword.
+>***Identify*** that the login page is not protected by brute force attack, and no IP block or time-out enforced for invalid username or password.

 ![Subtly invalid login](images/subtly-invalid-login.png)

->Notice on the Intruder attack grep column for ```Invalid username or password.``` on response message for failed username attack do not contain full stop period at end.
-Repeat the attack with this identified username, and sniper attack the password field to ***identify*** 302 response for valid login.
+>Notice on the Intruder attack column for the GREP value, ```Invalid username or password.``` the one response message for a failed username attack do not contain full stop period at the end.
+Repeat the attack with this identified username, and **Sniper** attack the password field to ***identify*** 302 response for valid login.

 [PortSwigger Lab: Username enumeration via subtly different responses](https://portswigger.net/web-security/authentication/password-based/lab-username-enumeration-via-subtly-different-responses)